bmeadows/Theory-of-explanations/README.md

 The main file is 'control_loop2019.pl'.

-Run this file in Prolog and follow the instructions provided; calling the top-level command 'test.' demonstrates the possible plans generated using an example domain, while 'control_loop.' allow full standard functionality.
+Run this file in Prolog and follow the instructions provided; calling the top-level command 'test.' demonstrates the possible plans generated using an example domain, while 'control_loop.' allow full standard functionality. 'reset.' unloads the domain file in order to load another, and 'tone.' toggles between a more or less formal explanatory tone.

 To use your own custom domains compatible with this system, replace the clauses 'read_ASP_program_and_translate_to_predicates'